craigtaub/unit-testing-rules/SNAPSHOTS.md

-## Should be treated as Regression, to compliment Unit
+## Should be treated as Regression, to compliment Unit.
+Why?

 - If React components are POJO (input, processing, outputting), why treat them any different to a normal module?